aidancrane/ChatBox/README.md

 ## Todo

 1. Create Database
-⋅⋅1.
    Create database and tables automattically?
-1. Create dashboard (/dashboard)
+2. Create dashboard (/dashboard)
-2. Store Cookies properly
+3. Store Cookies properly
-⋅⋅1. hash passwords
+   hash passwords
+## It should be noted that currently this version is not functional.